 It appears anyone presented a bill from KHL that used 1153 between 2014 and 2015 should have a further 50% shaved off their bill … £1,003 (above) should be about £500.

 Of all the claims we have seen above-threshold, those where KHL invoice Highways England directly (as opposed to an insurer) we have yet to see any mention of 1153.
 Yet Highways England claims are handled in the same way; the emergency is reported (at which time often no one knows for sure whether the ultimate invoice will be above or below the threshold), KHL staff are assigned; the very same staff, driving the very same vehicles arrive at the location.
 These are the staff and vehicles that have already seen their cost divided among the 1153 incidents (sub-threshold).

 If the invoice is over threshold, the invoice to HE makes no reference to 1153, it does not feature in the makeup of the 1153 figure.
 KHL charge HE an hourly rate for these staff and vehicle (KHL assets) the cost of which has already been divided among sub-threshold claims.

 And HE then seek to have drivers, fleets and insurers pay for these emergency staff and vehicles, items that drivers fleets and insurers have already paid for (under the 1153 process)!
 This charge appears to be icing on the icing on the cake for KHL.
-But for HE possibly there shoudl be concern about the unintended consequences of allowing a contractor to do what they like …
+But for HE possibly there should be concern about the unintended consequences of allowing a contractor to do what they like …

 - why should drivers, fleets and insurers (DF&I) be meeting the charges presented by HE?
 DF&I have already paid once for the ‘services’ under 1153!

 And then there is the issue of the ‘multipliers’ that KHL will charge DF&I that can see an hourly rate of £70 escalate to well over £100.
-For information about our concerns, click here.